gor-beh/test/README.md

 # DeFi Platforms Resource Guide !

-*A curated list of Decentralized Finance (DeFi) platforms and tool.*
+*A curated list of Decentralized Finance (DeFi) platforms and tool..*

 ---
 ## Table of Contents